-If your unit's Petty Cash Fund is inactive and/or your unit no longer needs/uses a Petty Cash Fund, University Student Financial Services and Cashier Operations (USFSCO) may close the fund.
+If your unit's Petty Cash Fund is inactive and/or your unit no longer needs/uses a Petty Cash Fund, University Bursar may close the fund.

-The custodian must return the full amount of the Petty Cash Fund to the USFSCO Cashier Office when closing the fund.
-For example, if your Petty Cash Fund is $100, the unit must return $100 to the USFSCO Cashier Office.
+The custodian must return the full amount of the Petty Cash Fund to the University Bursar Cashier Office when closing the fund.

 Procedure